daniel071/Autoclicker/README.md

 # auto-clicker
-#### Auro-clicker is an simple auto clicker written in Python using GTK.
+#### Auto-clicker is an simple auto clicker written in Python using GTK.

 ## Installation: